9 Sights in Cannes, France (with Map and Images)

 6. Fort Royal

-Fort Royal is a fort built on Sainte-Marguerite Island, the largest in the Lérins Islands, in the Rade de Cannes.
-After the redemption of the fort, in 1996, the city of Cannes installed the Museum of the Cannes Sea.
-There is also an international center of stay for youth.
+The Royal Fort is a fort built on the island of Sainte-Marguerite, the largest of the Lérins Islands, in the harbour of Cannes.
+After the purchase of the fort in 1996, the city of Cannes set up the Musée de la Mer de Cannes.
+There is also an international youth centre.

-The museum was originally called Museum of the Sea, but changed its name from 2020 at the Museum of the Iron Mask and Fort Royal.
-This museum in France is an archaeological museum exploring land and sea
+The museum was originally called the Museum of the Sea, but it changed its name from 2020, becoming the Museum of the Iron Mask and Fort Royal.
+This Museum of France is an archaeological museum exploring land and sea

 Wikipedia: Musée du Masque de fer et du Fort Royal (FR), Website